OSGeo/gdal/doc/source/tutorials/vector_api_tut.rst

       {
           GDALAllRegister();

+   .. code-tab:: python

+      from osgeo import gdal
+      # when importing gdal in Python
+      # GDALAllRegister() is automatically called

 Next we need to open the input OGR datasource.
 Datasources can be files, RDBMSes, directories full of files, or even remote web services depending on the driver being used.
 However, the datasource name is always a single